Dynamics-and-Complexity-Group/quantum-dynamics/README.md

 ├── data/                              # Data files used in simulations │
-├── notebooks/                         # Jupyter notebooks for figure generation │   └── [various notebooks]            # Reproduces all figures from the manuscript │
+├── notebooks/                         # Jupyter notebooks for figure generation │   └── [various notebooks]            # Reproduce all figures from the manuscript │
 ├── dynamical-systems-model-simulations/
 │   ├── flow_asym_double_well.py       # 4D dynamical system model (time evolution of mean and variance)